jamie3/pg-2-mongo/README.md

 This project relies on Postgres and MongoDB.
 We recommend using Docker compose.

-1. Install Postgres and Mongo

-    - `docker compose up -d`
+1. Install Postgres and Mongo run `docker compose up -d`

 Create the replication slot